MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 After the process is completed, it can take up to 24 hours until your machine appears in the **Healthy resources** tab.

+## Related content

+[Verify](endpoint-detection-response.md) that machines have an EDR solution configured.